 else

-render_validation_error(user) # singular - method doesn't exist!
+render_validation_error(user) # singular — this method does not exist!

 end